(Updated June 2018)

 Faculty members who detect any form of academic dishonesty have the responsibility to take appropriate action.
 The faculty member also has the responsibility to report the incident and penalty to the Associate Dean.
 Such reports will remain in students' files until they graduate.

 Students are expected to be familiar with the ethical standards of their profession.
 See the American Psychological Association's Ethical Principles of Psychologists and Code of Conduct and the Ethical Standards of the American Educational Research Association.
 Students are held to the professional standards outlined in these documents.
-Students should also consult the University Research Integrity Policy and Guidelines on Misconduct in Science for additional details.
+Students should also consult the University Research Integrity Policy for additional details.

 A student must earn an average of "B" in all graduate courses and credit hours applicable to the degree except those that are listed as pass/fail (e.g. Dissertation Direction, Dissertation Seminar).
 Only courses completed with grades of "C" or above may be applied to credit hour requirements for the degree.